gosuit/gins/README.md

 # GinSuit

 GinSuit is a Go library designed to simplify logging and error handling in your Gin web applications.

-It integrates seamlessly with the e, lec and sl libraries to provide structured logging and context management.
+It use the e, c and sl libraries to provide structured logging and context management and error handling.

 ## Installation